Hungry ghost: Yulanpen Festival

-Families also pay tribute to other unknown wandering ghosts so that these homeless souls do not intrude on their lives and bring misfortune.
-A big feast is held for the ghosts on the 15th day of the seventh month, where people bring samples of food and place them on the offering table to please the ghosts and ward off bad luck.
+Families also pay tribute to other unknown wandering egui so that these homeless souls do not intrude on their lives and bring misfortune.
+A big feast is held for the egui on the 15th day of the seventh month, where people bring samples of food and place them on the offering table to please the egui and ward off bad luck.
 Live shows are also put on and everyone is invited to attend.
 The first row of seats is always empty as this is where the ghosts are supposed to sit to better enjoy the live entertainment.
-The shows are always put on at night and at high volumes, so that the sound attracts and pleases the ghosts.
+The shows are always put on at night and at high volumes, so that the sound attracts and pleases the egui.
 These acts were better known as "Merry-making".